 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited seats at the event (100 total).
+Note that there are limited seats at the event (175 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2015 San Diego Writing Workshop!
+Thank you for your interest in the 2020 San Diego Writing Workshop!

 WHAT IS IT?

 By the end of the day, you will have all the tools you need to move forward on your writing journey.
 This independent event is organized by coordinator Chuck Sambuchino of Writing Day Workshops, with assistance from a local writing organization, Go Be Write.